PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 - Check out our “Thank you, Donors” page for a list of other local community donors who help contribute to the success of our Food & Nutrition Center!

-The Application asks me some intake questions.
+The sign-up application asks me some intake questions.
 Who do you share this information with?

 - Your information will always remain private!
 We do not share your personal information with anyone.
 This is for our internal data to comply with mandated reporting policies.
 For example, we do not share your name, but we do record how many pounds of food all students and guests received each month.